thriveweb/deking-new/content/posts/2018-10-30-pros-and-cons-of-eco-friendly-decking.md

 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/posts/pros-and-cons-of-eco-friendly-decking/'
   description: >-
-    Eco Friendly Decking - Pro and Cons: Eco decking is becoming increasing popular.
-There are many reasons for eco decking.
-Here are the pros and cons listed.
+    Eco Friendly Decking Pros and Cons.
+Eco decking is becoming increasingly popular.
+There are many reasons to use eco decking in South East QLD
-  title: Pros and Cons of Eco Friendly Decking | Deking Decks
+  title: 'Eco Friendly Decking Pros and Cons: DeKing Decks SE QLD'
 ---
 Eco decking is becoming increasing popular.
 There are many reasons for this – the pros and cons of an eco deck are listed below.